jaggukommina/me/DEPLOYMENT.md

 1. Go to your repository on GitHub
 2. Navigate to **Settings** → **Pages**
 3. Under **Source**, select **GitHub Actions**
-4. The workflow will automatically deploy your site
+4. The workflow will automatically deploy your site on every push to main branch

+**Important:** Make sure your repository is public, or you have GitHub Pro/Team for private repository Pages deployment.

 ### 3. Access Your Site